"...every person is free and equal in dignity and rights..."

 Making a Complaint

 If you think someone has discriminated against you, you may make a complaint within one year of the incident.
-Contact our office and explain your situation to an intake consultant to begin the intake process.
+You can contact our office by mail, telephone, or email to explain your situation to an intake consultant to begin the intake process.
+In-person, or face-to-face, meetings are by appointment only.
 You may be asked to fill out and submit an intake questionnaire.
 An intake consultant will then assess your inquiry and let you know if we can proceed.

 You will be asked to sign a complaint form if: